 Our carefully designed Contextual Learning programmes provide students with the opportunity to participate in a diverse range of cultural activities.
 These activities can be used to supplement Mandarin lessons if you are looking to deliver a well-rounded language and culture programme.
 Alternatively they can be used as one off events to help students develop a stronger international awareness.
 Either way, such meaningful engagements will certainly help to enrich the students' learning experience.

 Clubs and Workshops

-At our clubs we provides students with the opportunity to participate in traditional Chinese activities including martial arts, paper-cutting, panda drawing, Chinese knot making, Chinese folk dance, calligraphy, Chinese booking, kite making, tea ceremony, music, dance etc.
+At our clubs we provide students with the opportunity to participate in traditional Chinese activities including martial arts, paper-cutting, panda drawing, Chinese knot making, Chinese folk dance, calligraphy, Chinese kite making, tea ceremony, music, dance etc.

 Clubs are suitable for students of all ages and we recommend a maximum of 20 students per class.
 These clubs can be run as a one off workshop, as a one semester club, or on a longer term basis.

 Professional Chinese Performances